 Bunny Alphabet & Beginning Sound Activities

-This bunny alphabet matching and beginning sound matching activity can be found in the store.
+This rabbit-themed alphabet matching and beginning sound-matching activity can be found in the store.
 Kids can match uppercase to lowercase letters.
-The bunny letter cards can also be used with a salt tray to practice letter formation.
+The letter cards can also be used with a salt tray to practice letter formation.

 They can also identify the beginning sounds of objects and match them up to letters.
 For an additional challenge.
 Beginning sound cards without word labels are also included in the set.